Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces

 The study of mixed local and nonlocal equations has garnered significant interest in recent years, particularly in the form

 Such equations arise naturally in models involving both local and nonlocal interactions, such as in random walks with long-range jumps, nonlocal diffusion processes, and in the study of anomalous diffusion.
-For the case when $p = 2$, these mixed equations were analyzed using probabilistic methods in works such as \cite{Foo09, CK10, CKSV12, AR18}, while Garain and Kinnunen \cite{GK22} explored the case for all $p \in (1, \infty)$ and $s \in (0, 1)$ using purely analytic methods.
-In the broader context of metric measure spaces, the Harnack inequality for local Laplacians (defined via \emph{Dirichlet forms} or more generally \emph{$p$-energy forms}) is well-understood.
-The inequality can be derived under a standard package of geometric and analytic assumptions on the underlying space; see \cite{HSL01, GHL15} for $p = 2$, \cite{Yan25b} for $p \in (1, \infty)$ and \cite{Cap07} in the setting of metric fractals (see also \cite[Theorem 6.36]{KS25}).
-For nonlocal Laplacians, corresponding Harnack inequalities have been established via probabilistic methods in \cite{CKW19} for $p = 2$.
-In the case of Laplacians with mixed local and nonlocal terms for $p = 2$, the weak elliptic Harnack inequality was proven in \cite{HY23}, and the elliptic and strong elliptic Harnack inequalities were established in \cite{HY24}, both relying on purely analytic approaches.
+For the case when $p = 2$, these mixed equations were analyzed using probabilistic methods in works such as \cite{Foo09, CK10, CKSV12, AR18}, while \cite{Coz17,GK22} explored the case for all $p \in (1, \infty)$ and $s \in (0, 1)$ using purely analytic methods.
+The literature on the elliptic Harnack inequality is extensive; here we provide only a selective review.